-Rachel Gabara teaches French and Francophone literature and film.
-She is the author of From Split to Screened Selves: French and Francophone Autobiography in the Third Person (Stanford, 2006) and essays on African film in The Global Auteur: Politics and Philosophy in 21st Century Cinema (Bloomsbury, 2016), Global Art Cinema: New Theories And Histories (Oxford, 2010) and Italian Neorealism and Global Cinema (Wayne State, 2007).
-She is currently at work on "Reclaiming Realism: From Documentary Film in Africa to African Documentary Film" (under contract with Indiana University Press), is based on research supported by the Fulbright Scholar Program, the National Endowment for the Humanities, and the American Philosophical Society.
-She has published two recent articles on this topic; "War by Documentary" appeared in Romance Notes (55.3, 2015), and "From Ethnography to Essay: Realism, Reflexivity, and African Documentary Film" is included in A Companion to African Cinema (Wiley-Blackwell, 2018), “Complex Realism: Paulin Soumanou Vieyra and the Emergence of West African Documentary Film” (Black Camera 11.2, 2020), and “Hunting Images: Sub-Saharan Africa in Early French Cinema” (French Screen Studies, 2022).
+Rachel Gabara teaches literature and film in French.
+The author of From Split to Screened Selves: French and Francophone Autobiography in the Third Person (Stanford, 2006), she has published essays on African film in Italian Neorealism and Global Cinema (Wayne State, 2007), Global Art Cinema: New Theories And Histories (Oxford, 2010), and The Global Auteur: Politics and Philosophy in 21st Century Cinema (Bloomsbury, 2016).
+Gabara's second book, "Reclaiming Realism: From Documentary Film in Africa to African Documentary Film" (under contract with Indiana University Press), is based on research supported by the National Endowment for the Humanities, the American Philosophical Society, and the Fulbright Scholar Program.
+Her recent articles on this topic include "From Ethnography to Essay: Realism, Reflexivity, and African Documentary Film" (A Companion to African Cinema, Wiley-Blackwell, 2018), “Complex Realism: Paulin Soumanou Vieyra and the Emergence of West African Documentary Film” (Black Camera 11.2, 2020), and “Hunting Images: Sub-Saharan Africa in Early French Cinema” (French Screen Studies, 2022).

 Twentieth and twenty-first century literature, film, and theory in French; African cinema; documentary film; postcolonial studies.